Thread: Everything you need to know

 Can existing accessories be updated to support Thread?

-It is certainly possible, but it depends on your hardware.
+It is certainly possible, but it depends on the hardware.
 Existing accessories must have a Thread radio built in to support the latest connectivity standard, which isn't something that you can add via a firmware update.

 The good news is that some vendors have been preparing for Thread for the past couple of years.
 Eve has already enabled Thread for the Eve Door and Window sensor, Aqua smart water controller, and Thermo radiator thermostat via firmware updates.
 Belkin has also added Thread to the Wemo Stage Scene Controller via a recent firmware update.